BIGJRA/BIGJRA.github.io/rejuv.md

 ### Day 3

 Head out and watch all the scenes.
-When you regain control, it’s time for 3v3 battles in the battle room.
+When you regain control, it's time for 3v3 battles in the battle room.
 The first two are easy, however the last is against Emma.